 About Nampa Housing Authority

 Nampa Housing’s Mission is to provide safe, decent, and affordable housing under good repair.
-Public housing programs are administered at the local level by PHAs which are Non-Federal public agencies authorized by State legislation and generally established by the action of a town, city, county, regional area or state.
-Operating subsidies help cover annual deficits arising as a result of rent limits and the costs of operations, including utilities that exceed scheduled rents.
+Public housing programs were historically administered at the local level by PHAs which are Non-Federal public agencies authorized by State legislation and generally established by the action of a town, city, county, regional area or state.

 Located on 9 sites in Nampa, Idaho, are 142 units owned and operated by Nampa Housing Authority.
 These units are leased to low-income families, seniors, and disabled applicants that pre-qualify for housing.

 In February 2006 our office was moved from 1703 3rd Street North to our current Mary C. Baird Administration building located at 211 19th Ave.
 North.
 Our previous Elvin C. Fogleman administration building and three rooms in our current administration building are being leased to other community based organizations.
 Revenue generated from leasing the buildings help to maintain Nampa Housing Authority’s overhead.